cp2k/cp2k/tools/docker/production/README.md

 # CP2K docker containers for production

 CP2K docker containers are suited for many host systems.
-A convenient way to use them is to run such a container with [aApptainer](https://apptainer.org/) which is described in the following sections.
-Further down, you will find the information how to run and build the containers with [docker](https://docs.docker.com/).
+A convenient way to use them is to run such a container with [Apptainer](https://apptainer.org/) which is described in the following sections.
+Further down, you will find the information how to run and build CP2K production containers with [docker](https://docs.docker.com/).

 ## Apptainer (Singularity)

 It is possible to download and run CP2K docker containers with [Apptainer](https://apptainer.org/) as `.sif` files.
-Such Apptainer files are especially suited to be run on HPC systems or systems where docker is not installed.
+Such Apptainer files are especially suited to be run on HPC systems or systems where [docker](https://docs.docker.com/) is not installed.

 ### Prerequisites for the use of Apptainer

 Install the latest [Apptainer](https://apptainer.org/) version as described [here](https://apptainer.org/docs/admin/latest/installation.html#installation-on-linux).
 Most Linux distributions provide rpm packages for Apptainer.

-### Download a CP2K docker container with Apptainer
+### Download a pre-built CP2K docker container with Apptainer

-The CP2K production docker containers available can be found [here](https://hub.docker.com/repository/docker/mkrack/cp2k/tags?page=1&ordering=last_updated).
-The name of a docker container indicates CP2K version, MPI implementation (MPICH or OpenMPI), CPU target ('generic', `haswell`, or `skylake-avx512`), CUDA support, and cp2k binary version (`psmp` for MPI parallelized with OpenMP support).
+The available pre-built CP2K production docker containers can be found [here](https://hub.docker.com/repository/docker/mkrack/cp2k/tags?page=1&ordering=last_updated).
+The name of a docker container indicates CP2K version, MPI implementation (MPICH or OpenMPI), target CPU (`generic`, `haswell`, or `skylake-avx512`), CUDA support, and cp2k binary version (e.g. `psmp` for MPI parallelized with OpenMP support).
 If you don't know your CPU model, then try the CPU target `generic` (NEHALEM) first:

 ```
 apptainer pull docker://mkrack/cp2k:2023.2_mpich_generic_psmp